michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0142.md

 - n: an activity that diverts or amuses or stimulates
 - n: activity that refreshes and recreates; activity that renews your health and spirits by enjoyment and relaxation
 ### Family
+- recreation: recreational, recreations+
-recreation: recreational, recreations+;create: created, creates, creating, creation, creative, creator, creature, miscreate, re-create, recreate;created: re-created;creation: creationism, creations, re-creation;creative: creatively, creativeness, creativity, uncreative;creator: creators;creature: creatures;miscreate: miscreated, miscreating, miscreation;miscreation: miscreations;re-create: re-creating;recreate: recreated, recreates, recreating, recreation;recreational: nonrecreational, recreationally;uncreative: uncreatively, uncreativeness
+- create: created, creates, creating, creation, creative, creator, creature, miscreate, re-create, recreate
+- created: re-created
+- creation: creationism, creations, re-creation
+- creative: creatively, creativeness, creativity, uncreative
+- creator: creators
+- creature: creatures
+- miscreate: miscreated, miscreating, miscreation
+- miscreation: miscreations
+- re-create: re-creating
+- recreate: recreated, recreates, recreating, recreation
+- recreational: nonrecreational, recreationally
+- uncreative: uncreatively, uncreativeness
 ### Examples
 - The city handed over the rest of McMorran to Nancy Winzer, city recreation director, and she is doing amazing things with it, too.
 - Evan Clark, who works in the Greensboro Parks and Recreation Department’s Trails Division, said several city employees participated in the class.